jamesfe/reddit_stats/notes/22jul2017_notes.md

 - I should learn more about these magical interfaces :-)

 - I did not end up working on longevity stuff so I will do a bit more of that but may not post till tomorrow.

+## Other Thoughts

+This other thought also occured to me - I should build a list of the subs I believe I'm going to be interested in and write those to an output file, then write all the things that are *not* in that list to another file.
+I can split these into two directories and probably save a little time.